⚠️ Mistakes to Avoid

 A gallery wall of pet portraits can look like a curated design statement or a chaotic mess, and the difference usually comes down to seven avoidable mistakes.
-This guide identifies the most common errors people make when hanging pet portrait gallery walls: hanging too high, inconsistent spacing, mismatched frame styles, wrong scale for the wall, poor style coordination between portraits, overcrowding, and ignoring visual weight balance.
-Each mistake gets a clear explanation of why it looks wrong and a specific, actionable fix.
+This guide identifies the most common errors when hanging pet portrait gallery walls — hanging too high, inconsistent spacing, mismatched frames, wrong scale, poor style coordination, overcrowding, and visual weight imbalance — and gives a clear, actionable fix for each.
 Companion piece to our complete gallery wall building guide.

 You spent time creating beautiful pet portraits.
 You printed them on quality canvas or in nice frames.
 You're excited to hang them.
 And then something goes wrong between "ready to hang" and "hung," and the result looks more craft fair than gallery.